Krysia Zalewska PGDip, BPC, MUKCP, MBACP

 Training, qualifications & experience

-I hold a Postgraduate Diploma in Psychodynamic Theory and Practice from the University of Roehampton, and a Qualification in Psychodynamic Psychotherapy from WPF Therapy, a highly regarded training institution which offers one of the most rigorous trainings in psychotherapy at which I have also held the position of Training Manager.
+I hold a MA in Psychodynamic Theory and Practice from the University of Roehampton, and a Qualification in Psychodynamic Psychotherapy from WPF Therapy, a highly regarded training institution which offers one of the most rigorous trainings in psychotherapy at which I have also held the position of Training Manager.
 I continue my professional development and education by attending relevant training courses and seminars.

 Starting therapy can be a daunting experience, but essentially one that many find rewarding and fulfilling.
 The first step is to contact me to arrange a commitment-free initial consultation where we can discuss what might be troubling you and for you to get a sense of my approach and how this might work for you.